fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 order: 1
 ---

-# Teaching and Professional Role

-## TRU Library Makerspace Librarian

-My primary role is overseeing the TRU Library Makerspace, a learning space and service I proposed in 2019 and formally launched in the spring of 2022.
-Over the past two years the Makerspace has grown into a vibrant community where students, staff, and faculty come together to learn, create, and support each other.
-I am ridiculously proud of this positive little space and so I hope dear reader you will forgive the length of the following sections.
+My primary professional role is overseeing the TRU Library Makerspace, an active learning space and service I proposed in 2019 and formally launched in the spring of 2022.
+Over the two years covered by this APAR, the Makerspace has grown into a vibrant community where students, staff, and faculty come together to learn, create, and support one another.
+This section provides an overview of my role in those developments, including defining our pedagogies and values; overseeing the operational team and Student Ambassadors who work in the space; implementing sustainability initiatives, such as the Tool Library and Community Fabric Stash; advancing Indigenization efforts that support Indigenous-led workshops and programming; teaching classes, leading workshops, and collaborating with other faculty to integrate curriculum into the space; communication and outreach; and more.
+I am incredibly proud of this positive little space and hope, dear reader, that you’ll forgive the length of this section.

 Throughout this APAR, I often use "we/us" instead of "I/me" because the Makerspace has always been an intentionally collaborative project.
 From the beginning, I knew this space would only work if everyone - our amazing Library Technicians, student workers, Library Administration, and faculty collaborators - had meaningful opportunities to contribute.
 While I set the vision and values that guide our work, many of the accomplishments described here reflect our collective efforts.
 I use "we" when projects truly were collaborative, but I'm careful to use "I" when describing my specific contributions and leadership.
 When some else wrote something under my direction I name them specifically or otherwise make it clear.